nie-ine/microservice-python-task/README.md

-# microservice-json-task
+# Python Microservice

 This microservice is part of the microservice pipline in [inseri](https://github.com/nie-ine/inseri).
-The service provides the possibility to use/create Python code, use it to transform a response received by an API call into the needed data structure and pass the result to an according inseri app.
+The service provides the possibility to use/create Python code, use it to transform a response received by an API call into the needed data structure and pass the result to another inseri app.

 ## Run and Develop Locally